armory/docs/content/en/docs/spinnaker/policy-engine-use.md

 * **Save time validation** - Validate pipelines as they're created/modified.
 This validation operates on all pipelines using a fail closed model.
 This means that if you have the Policy Engine enabled but no policies configured, the Policy Engine prevents you from creating or updating any pipeline.
 * **Runtime validation** - Validate deployments as a pipeline is executing.
 This validation only operates on tasks that you have explicitly created policies for.
 Tasks with no policies are not validated.

+For information about how to set up the Policy Engine, see [Enabling the Policy Engine]({{< ref "policy-engine-enable" >}}).

 ## Before you start

-Using the Policy Engine requires an understanding of OPA's [rego syntax](https://www.openpolicyagent.org/docs/latest/policy-language/).
+Using the Policy Engine requires understanding OPA's [rego syntax](https://www.openpolicyagent.org/docs/latest/policy-language/).

 ## Using the Policy Engine to validate pipeline configurations